stefanotolomeo/chat/README.md

 Use your browser to connect to the application on localhost.
 The welcome page asks you to insert your username and then you can start chatting with other online users.

+## Architecture
+The document "Implementation_Architecture.pdf" contains all the details about the software architecture and the overall workflow.
+It is available under the root of the project.

 ## Monitoring
 Audit records, Messages and Users Log-in/out events are saved into internal REDIS caches.
 Thus, there are three different caches: